 Here’s our list of ideas to give you a leg up:

-- Investigate the bulk food stores in your area: Use Bea Johnson’s map to help.
+- Investigate the bulk food stores in your area: Use Bea Johnson’s map to help and there are now some online options.
 If you’re in Melbourne, Australia, Reusable Nation has a great interactive map too

 - Collect jars as zero waste food storage containers: Hopefully you’ve already started collecting glass jars / have a collection.
 If not, you soon will, don’t worry!
 Take a look at your collection and think about what you could put in each (e.g. larger jars for rice, pasta and smaller jars for oil, sauces).
 You can also usually buy jars and spray bottles at bulk food stores, but again, try to use what you have before buying new.